Dark academia

-Dark academia is an internet aesthetic and subculture concerned with higher education, the arts, and literature, or an idealised version thereof.
-The aesthetic centres on traditional educational clothing, interior design, activities such as writing/poetry, ancient art, classic literature, as well as classical Greek and Collegiate Gothic architecture.
+Dark academia is a literary, internet aesthetic and subculture concerned with higher education, the arts, and literature, or an idealised version thereof.
+The aesthetic centres on traditional educational clothing, interior design, activities such as writing and poetry, ancient art, and classic literature, as well as classical Greek and Collegiate Gothic architecture.
 The trend emerged on social media site Tumblr in 2015, before being popularised by adolescents and young adults in the late 2010s and early 2020s, particularly during the COVID-19 pandemic.

 Aesthetic

 The fashion of the 1930s and 1940s features prominently in the dark academia aesthetic, particularly clothing associated with attendance at Oxbridge, Ivy League schools, and prep schools of the period.
 A number of the articles of clothing most associated with the aesthetic are cardigans, blazers, dress shirts, plaid skirts, Oxford shoes, and clothing made of houndstooth and tweed, its colour palette consisting mainly of black, white, beige, browns, dark green, and occasionally navy blue.

 The subculture draws on idealised aesthetics of higher education and academia, often with books and libraries featuring prominently.
 Activities such as calligraphy, museum visits, libraries, coffee shops, and all-night studying sessions are common among proponents.

 Seasonal imagery of autumn is also common.
 Imagery of Gothic and Collegiate Gothic architecture, candlelight, dark wooden furniture, and dense, cluttered rooms often occurs.
 The subculture has been described as maximalist and nostalgic.
-Universities that are often featured in dark academia imageboards include Oxbridge, Durham University, the University of Edinburgh, the University of Glasgow and Harvard University.
+Universities that are often featured in dark academia imageboards include University of Oxford, University of Cambridge, and Harvard University.

-The subculture shares similarities with Goth subculture, tending to romanticise the finding of beauty and poetry in dark themes.
+The subculture has similarities with Goth subculture, tending to romanticize the finding of beauty and poetry in dark themes.
 Tim Brinkhof of Big Think has stated that "moody architecture and philosophical pessimism" are key aspects of the aesthetic.
 Hannah Southwick of USA Today has described it as a "melancholic aesthetic," citing a fashion stylist who described it as "boarding school meets goth enthusiast."

 History

-In 2015, the trend emerged on social media site Tumblr, with the creation of a book club that centered around classic and Gothic novels.
-The aesthetic then grew into a distinct subculture, seeing a wave of popularisation on Instagram led by Ryan Taylor and Maria Teresa Negro in 2017.
+The trend emerged on social media site Tumblr in 2015, as an aesthetic that captured the imaginations of a maturing "Harry Potter generation", with various fandoms using the site to share dark, Gothic revival interior and architectural photos.

 Dark academia rose in popularity during the COVID-19 pandemic.
-Increased interest in dark academia been credited to the shutdown of schools.
+Increased interest in dark academia has been credited to the shutdown of schools.